research in urban ecohydrology

 Data science

-Mainly in R for now, I have taught introduction to data visualization and am Carpentries certified.
+I have taught introduction to data visualization and am Carpentries certified.
 My goal is to make data science education more accessible and inclusive by using relevant real-world examples and discussions.

 Contact me